JustAddRobots/colorkeys/README.md

 ## Todo

-Many of these challenges will be addressed in experiments with the clustering algorithm (k-means v. heirarchical agglomerative clustering) and colour space (RGB v.
+Many of these challenges will be addressed in experiments with the clustering algorithm (k-means v. heirarchical agglomerative clustering) and color space (RGB v.
 HSV).